Sigmund Freudenberger

 Sigmund Freudenberger (16 June 1745 – 15 November 1801) was a Swiss painter and engraver.

-Biography

-Freudenberger was the son of a lawyer, and studied as a portraitist.
+He was the son of a lawyer, and studied as a portraitist.
 He lived from 1765 to 1773 in Paris, where he worked with François Boucher and Jean-Michel Moreau.
 He then founded in a private art school in Bern and was known as "Little Master" for his genre-like depictions of rural life.